Raidriar796/Resonite-On-Steam-Deck/README.md

 - Texture Filtering - Anisotropic
 - Anisotropic Level - 16

-*Graphics < Resolution*
-- Fullscreen - Off
-  - Upscaling won't work if this is enabled, but you can use it as an upscaling toggle of sorts

-*Graphics < Rendering Quality*
-- Per Pixel Lights - 4
-- Shadow Cascades - None
-- Shadow Resolution - Low
-- Shadow Distance - 64.00
-- Skin Weights - Two Bones

-*Graphics < Desktop Render Settings*
-- Field of view - 70
-- VSync - Off
-- Limit framerate when in background - On
-  - Only relevant when using Desktop Mode
-- Maximum background framerate - 10

 *Graphics < Post Processing*
 - Motion Blur Intensity (Synced) - 0%
 - Bloom Intensity (Synced) - 50%